ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the farmer and dealer, we publish it, and
 would advise them to cut it out and stick it
 up in some promient place for reference:
 Of wheat, sixiy pounds,